stalexan/netstat-monitor/README.md

 ## Description

 Netstat-monitor is a command line tool for monitoring network connections.
-Its output looks similar to the output from the netstat command with the options "netstat --inet -alp".
+Its output is similar to the output from the netstat command with the options "netstat --inet -alp".
 Netstat-monitor can be left running, though, and will report new connections as they are made.
 Also, filters can be created to limit what's displayed to just what's unexpected or interesting.

 ## Installation

-Netstat-monitor was written and tested on an Ubuntu 12.04 machine with Python 3.2.
+Netstat-monitor was written and tested on an Ubuntu 12.04 (Kernel 3.2) machine with Python 3.2.
 It should work fine on other recent distributions of Linux too, as long as the files tcp and udp in /proc/net have the expected format.
 Netstat-monitor will do a basic check on the header of these files on startup, to see if they are what it expects.

 To get the latest version: